OGcanviz/tutorial-introduction-to-NGINX/README.md

     </body>
     </html>

 ### 7.4.
-Service Multiple Static Files
+Serving Multiple Static Files

-In similar fashion we can server multiple static files by expanding our ```location``` block, so we can also serve some images from our server:
+In similar fashion we can serve multiple static files by expanding our ```location``` block, so we can also serve some images from our server:

 Consider the following NGINX configuration file ```nginx-staticfilesmulti.conf```